node-xyz/node-xyz.github.io/_pages/getting.started.md

 ### Middleware syntax

 As mentioned above, each middleware is nothin but a function.
-In order to examine the parameters of this function, let's write a bare-bone middleware:
+In order to examine the parameters of this function, let's write a bare-bone middleware.

 The key structure of a middleware is as follows: